 Be prepared to answer some potentially difficult questions, but at the same time, try to be empathetic and understand the concerns of your employees.
 This is not an easy journey for anyone, so it is important to remind your leaders that you are a team and will get through this together.

 As mentioned above, it is crucial to be transparent about what is going on with the business.
 After all, your employees depend on this business to support their families, and that should not be taken lightly.

 Now that somewhat of a reorganization has taken place, encourage your employees to take on challenges that they might not have had the chance to do beforehand.
 According to a recent study, 76% of employees are looking for opportunities to expand their careers.
 Find ways to invest in their skills, such as leadership coaching, so they can rise as professionals and provide your business with innovative solutions.

 By supporting your employees and checking in on how they are feeling, they will know that their well-being is a priority to you and to your business.

 At the end of the day, your employees are what keep your business moving forward.
 Showing them how much they are valued by investing in their development is not only a way to exemplify your appreciation, but also a way to up-level your organization.
 Investing in leadership coaching, such as Valor Performance coaching, provides an external viewpoint that offers new skills and that challenges leaders to grow personally and professionally.

 Layoffs are no picnic.
 But if handled with the right care and consideration, your organization can make lemonade out of lemons.
-With avenues like performance coaching, your business will have everything necessary to come out on top, and your employees will develop skills that can be utilized in both their personal and professional lives.
+With avenues like performance coaching, your business will have everything necessary to come out on top, while your employees will develop skills that hold value in both their personal and professional lives.
 Schedule a demo to learn more about what Valor Performance coaching can do for your organization.